 5 – Reduced Hours, No FastPass+, and No Extra Magic Hours

 When considering visiting during the phased reopening you need to be aware that a visit like you may be used to is not available at this time.
 The park will operate with reduced hours.
-If you check the park hours for July you’ll notice Magic Kingdom has the hours of 9:00 am -7:00 pm.
-Usually, in the height of summer, the park opens early and stays open late until 11:00 pm or even midnight.
-You won’t be able to enjoy late summer nights this year.
+If you check the park hours for the fall you’ll notice Magic Kingdom has the hours of 9:00 am -6:00 pm.
+Usually, the park would be open much later than that.
 Also, there is no Extra Magic Hours for Disney resort guests.
 Finally, there FastPass+ is temporarily suspended.
-We’re happy to report that with the reduced capacity of the park, FastPass+ isn’t needed and we didn’t miss it at all.
+While wait times are longer now in the fall than they were in the summer, they are still not close to what they would be during “normal operations.”

 Also take note that before the closure, Magic Kingdom would open Main Street USA about an hour early for shopping and dining.
 That is not the case during the phased reopening.
 A Cast Member told us that officially the park opens at 9:00 am.
 They are really discouraging guests from arriving early.
 However, she did say that they will open early to avoid a large crowd from gathering.